Updated March 6, 2026

 • Minimum requirements:

 Before you open an account, make sure you can meet the minimum requirements.
-When it comes to private banks, the minimum requirement is usually the maintaining balance.
+Private banking typically requires clients to maintain a minimum level of investable assets.

 How much money do I need to open an account with a private bank?